TIBCOSoftware/snappy-cloudfoundry-service/snappydata-service-broker/README.md

 ## Managed Service

-With Brokered Service, we had to run and manage the SnappyData cluster outside the Cloud Foundry.
+A brokered service requires users to manage and run the SnappyData cluster outside PCF.
+Increasingly we find that customers prefer that PCF take over lifecycle management of the services in order to keep it consistent with everything else they run inside PCF.
+A managed service allows users to do exactly that.

-But you can also deploy SnappyData cluster as a managed service i.e. a service run and managed within the Cloud Foundry and enable apps connect to it via this broker.
+Users can deploy a SnappyData cluster as a managed service i.e. a service run and managed within Cloud Foundry that allows apps to connect to it via this broker.

-While the service broker does not change, the SnappyData cluster, though, needs to be deployed as a BOSH release.
+While the service broker itself remains the same, the SnappyData cluster, however needs to be deployed as a BOSH release.

 Refer to this [readme](../snappy-managed-service/README.md) for more details on how to create the BOSH release.
 Then, add the BOSH release as one of the `packages` in your tile.yml with `type` as `bosh-release`.
 A sample [tile.yml](tile.yml.managed) is provided.

-Once the tile is uploaded and successfully installed, it'll launch the SnappyData cluster as well as register the broker on PCF.
+Once the tile is uploaded and successfully installed, it will launch the SnappyData cluster as well as register the broker on PCF.

 You'll need to create a service instance using CLI and bind it to your app (this will be automated soon).